yashm0910/backend_journey/rest_api.md

 - if handling an exception ,instead of using 'magic numers' like 'status=404' ,we should use constants for better readability
 - URL patterns like "products/<int:id>" ,we can access products using their specific id

-API MODELS != DATA MODELS -bcz API models are interface ,but data models is real implementation of the project
+API MODELS != DATA MODELS -bcz API models are interface ,but data models is real implementation of the project ,So changing an API we need to study impact of the change before building respective versions of that API